pzhaojohnson/RNA2Drawer/README.md

 A screenshot of the current view of the structure editing canvas can be saved as a PNG file.

 <b><em>This feature is not able to properly handle display scaling on Windows.</em></b> Right now taking a screenshot on Windows requires that display scaling be set to 100%.
+Otherwise, the boundaries of the screenshot will be incorrect.

 ### Secondary Structure